edc061598/m2-1024-code-solutions/express-get/express-get-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is the purpose of the HTTP `GET` method?
+  Getting data from a server and returning it.

-- What is the appropriate `Content-Type` header for HTTP messages that contain JSON in their bodies?
+- What is the appropriate `Content-Type` header for HTTP messages that contain JSON in their bodies? application JSON is the preferred content type for the http messages.

 ## Notes